Overview of lymphoma in young people

 What is the cause

 In most cases of lymphoma, the cause is not known.
-There is nothing that you have done or haven’t done that has caused this for your child.
+Unlike other cancers, we don’t know of any life-style choices that result in lymphoma, so there is nothing you have done or haven’t done that has caused you (or your child) to get lymphoma.
 It is not infectious and cannot be passed onto other people.
 What we do know is that special proteins or genes are damaged (become mutated) and then grow uncontrollably.

 There are two main types of lymphoma, Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).

-There are two main types of Hodgkin lymphoma (HL) that include:
+The two main subtypes of Hodgkin lymphoma (HL) that are:

 - Classical Hodgkin lymphoma: the more common subtype of Hodgkin lymphoma and is characterised by the presence of large, abnormal Reed-Sternberg cells.